up-n-running/RetroPod/retropod/windows_compilation/Readme Before Compiling.txt

 -- Quick Instructions --

-Install MinGW from here to default suggested directory: https://osdn.net/projects/mingw/downloads/68260/mingw-get-setup.exe/ The only optional component you need is: mingw-gcc-c++-bin Add C:\MinGW\bin to windows $PATH Environment Variable
+ - Install MinGW from here to C:\MinGW:     https://osdn.net/projects/mingw/downloads/68260/mingw-get-setup.exe/
+ - The only optional component you need is: mingw-gcc-c++-bin
+ - Add C:\MinGW\bin to windows $PATH Environment Variable

-Just copy the MinGW directory and its contents from the windows_compiliation directory in this repository to C:\Program Files\Common Files
+ - Next copy the MinGW directory from this repository (NOT your local C:\MinGW directory)).
+Copy the MinGW directory _and its contents_ from the windows_compiliation directory in this repository to:
+C:\Program Files\Common Files

 Then open the cmd command prompt, cd to the batch script and run it